Lawyerist/style-guide/lawyerist-style-guide.md

 ### Titles of Things

-Titles of books and websites (including blogs) go in italics.
-Titles of news articles, blog posts, and academic papers go in quotation marks.
+Titles of books and websites (including blogs) should be italic.
+Titles of news articles, blog posts, and academic papers should be in quotation marks.

 ### Dashes